Resolved by the General Assembly in Kaunas, Lithuania, July 5, 2017.

 Opening of the Games

-• Handing over of the flag by the city which carried out the previous Games,
+• Handing over of the flag by the city which carried out the previous Games (but which the current HC keeps)

-• Oath of one athlete and referee in their native tongue and one of the official languages of the International Children's Games,
+• Oath of at least one athlete and referee in their native tongue and one of the official language of the International Children’s Games,

 • Address by the organizers,

-• Opening of the Children's Games by the President of the International Games Committe or his representative.
+• Opening of the Children’s Games by the President of the International Children’s Games Committee or an appropriate other representative.

 Art.
 9.2